pmacct/pmacct/docs/README_BMP_HA.md

 =============
 # Functionality

-  * Collector will be working on active/standby mode for BMP session(IPFIX won't be affected).
-This active/standby status is determined by the timestamp of the collector, which is set at the establishment of nfacctd core process.
-We consider that having a smaller timestamp means that a collector has worked for a longer time, and thus can be considered as a stable one, while the others, having a larger timestamp due to either just establishing bmp session a bit later, or carshing while running, will be considered as less stable ones.
-(Please note that there can be more than three collectors, more than one collector can be standby but only one will be active.)
+  * Active/standby mode for the BMP collector (or thread) is enabled via the tmp_bmp_daemon_ha config knob (currently undocumented, until the feature is considered GA).
+The active/standby status is determined by the timestamp of the collector, which is set at startup of the process: a smaller timestamp means that a collector has worked fine for a longer time, and thus can be considered as a stable one, while the other(s), having a larger timestamp due to either just establishing BMP session a later, or crashing while running, will be considered as less stable one(s).
+(Please note that there can be multiple collectors where more than one collector can be standby but only one will be active)
-  The timestamp is written to redis with key:
+  The timestamp is written to Redis with key:

   ```bash
   [config.name]+[config.cluster_id]+[core_proc_name]+"attachment_time"ß
   e.g. nfacctd-bmp-locB+0+locBbmp-locB01c+attachment_time
   ```

-  In redis_common.c, I wrote a function called p_redis_get_time().
-In this function it queried with command
+  In redis_common.c, the function called p_redis_get_time() performs the following query:

   ```bash
   KEYS *(cluster id)+attachment_time
   ```

-  It can get a reply with information such as: a two dimensional array containing all keys that fit the condition(session_name), and the number of keys that fit the condition(session_num).
-In order to get timestamp, do another GET with the key.
+  The query is replied with information such as: a two dimensional array containing all keys that fit the condition(session_name), and the number of keys that fit the condition(session_num).
+In order to get timestamps, it does a GET with the key, see code below:
-  See code below:

   ```bash
  for (int i = 0; i < session_num; i++)